Anita Boyer: Career

 Boyer married trumpeter Dick Barrie in 1934, and in April 1936 she began singing with his new band.
 By this time she had become known for her singing on the NBC Jamboree, Funnybone Follies, Cinderella on Broadway and various Mutual Network shows.
 Boyer made a number of recordings with Barrie until she left the band in the summer of 1939.
 She had divorced Barrie by the end of 1941.
 In October 1939 Boyer replaced Edythe Wright as the Tommy Dorsey Orchestra's singer.
 Though their recording of "I Concentrate on You" was popular and helped popularize the tune, the appointment was short-lived, and she left in January 1940 to sign with Paramount Pictures to appear in several musical short films.
 After briefly singing with Nat Shilkret from April 1940 and Leo Reisman from July 1940, in the September she joined Artie Shaw's band.
 Boyer rejoined Reisman early in 1941, made several solo recordings, including "Bewitched, Bothered and Bewildered" for Pal Joey, and featured on CBS and NBC radio.

 Boyer and "Her Tomboyers" recorded with the King Cole Trio between 1941 and 1944.
-Before Christmas 1941, Boyer recorded "Get Hep" and a version of Pepsi's tune "Swinging the Jungle" with the Johnny Fosdick Orchestra and released it as a single, but both songs contained mentions of Pepsi and dukebox operators shunned the record for blatant advertising.
+Before Christmas 1941, Boyer recorded "Get Hep" and a version of Pepsi's tune "Swinging the Jingle" with the Johnny Fosdick Orchestra and released it as a single, but both songs contained mentions of Pepsi and dukebox operators shunned the record for blatant advertising.
 She performed with Glen Gray and the Casa Loma Orchestra at Christmas, featuring at the Strand Theater in Syracuse, New York.
 She toured with the Casa Loma Orchestra in early 1942 and joined Jerry Wald in May.
 Billboard described the red-haired singer as a "charming miss" after performing with Wald's band at RKO-Boston in October 1942, noting her performances of "Hip Hip Hooray" and "I Wonder When My Baby's Coming Home".
 While performing with Wald's band in Cleveland, Ohio the same month, $1800 in jewelry, $100 in war bonds, and two bankbooks were stolen from her room at the Carter Hotel.